How To Use Ring With HomeKit

 I’ve long used both Ring and Apple’s HomeKit platform and in spite of Ring’s string of bad press they still offer value for money in terms of features, and they’ve been pretty damn reliable in my experience.
 I’ve longed to be able to integrate the two systems, but even though Ring has officially announced it at least twice, we’ve only had alternating vague excuses and silence.

 Given Amazon now owns Ring I think it’s safe to say that official integration is never coming, no matter how much we might ask for it.
 So, what’s the answer for those of us that want a truly integrated smart home experience?
-I’ve found two third-party integration methods that achieve what I wanted, and I’m going to share how to make them work for you too.
+I’ve found two third-party integration methods that achieve what I wanted.
+I’ll show exactly how to make these work for you too.

 Does Ring Work With HomeKit?